-Helping Injured Workers File a Claim in Ronkonkoma, Shirley, Riverhead, Garden City, and New York City
+New York Job Accident Lawyer Helps Clients File Claims in Ronkonkoma, Shirley, Riverhead, Garden City, and New York City

 have been injured on the job.
 Now what?
 Most workers know they are entitled to workers’ compensation for job–related injuries, but have no idea how to claim their benefits.
 As a result, many workers have inadvertently waived their rights for failure to take action soon enough.
 Turley Redmond Rosasco & Rosasco urges injured workers to seek legal counsel as soon as practicable.
 The workers’ compensation claims process is complicated, and one error can cause stressful delays, or worse, cost you your benefits entirely.
-If you have questions about what you need to do to secure your rightful benefits, schedule a free consultation with a workers’ compensation attorney at our office.
+If you have questions about what you need to do to secure your rightful benefits, schedule a free consultation with a job accident lawyer at our office.
+We’re conveniently located in Manhattan, Suffolk County and Nassau County.

 What to Do After Your Accident